0xReyes/ip-tools/README.md

 5. Finally, the application retrieves these artifacts and presents the results directly to you.
 This constitutes a streamlined and reliable workflow.

-## Getting Started

-To explore the application's capabilities, please follow these setup instructions.

 ### Environment Configuration

 Before launching the application, ensure the following environment variable is properly configured: